 Drawings in Appendix A show the remote enclosure along with the physical dimensions to properly mount it.
 Select a location for the remote enclosure within 1000 feet (305 m) of the sensing element NOTE: Maximum cable length is 1000 ft.
-Pigtail sensing elements can not be located more than 10 feet (3 m) from the enclosure unless the pigtail is extended with the proper size cable listed in Table 2-1.
-If the cable is extended the cable connections should be located in a junction box with a 6 position terminal block.
+Pigtail sensing elements cannot be located more than 10 feet (3 m) from the enclosure unless the pigtail is extended with the proper size cable listed in Table 2-1.
+If the cable is extended the cable connections should be located in a junction box with a 6-position terminal block.
 All 5 conductors and the shield must have their own termination.
 The remote enclosure should be easily accessible with enough room to open the enclosure cover at any time.
 Secure the remote enclosure solidly to a vertical surface capable of providing support.
 Use appropriate hardware to secure the enclosure.

-- 1. Remove the Control Circuit from the Terminal Board by loosening the two thumbscrews on top of the transformer bracket.
-Note: the screws are captive.
-Note the orientation of the Control Circuit.
-Grab hold of the transformer bracket where the screws are and unplug the Control Circuit from the Terminal Board by pulling on the transformer bracket. - 2.
-Install conduit between the remote (electronics) enclosure, disconnect device and the power source\monitoring circuit.
+- Remove the control circuit from the terminal board socket by loosening the two thumbscrews on top of the transformer bracket.
+Note: The screws are captive.
+Note the orientation of the control circuit.
+Grab hold of the transformer bracket where the screws are and unplug the control circuit from the terminal board by pulling on the transformer bracket. - Install conduit between the remote (electronics) enclosure, disconnect device and the power source/monitoring circuit.
 Install conduit from the remote electronics enclosure to the local (sensing element) enclosure.
 Provide watertight hardware and apply thread sealant to all connection to prevent water damage. - 3.
-Refer to the "Wiring Input Power" section at the end of this chapter for the available input power configurations.
+Refer to "Wiring Input Power" on the next page for the available input power configurations.
 Input power wiring configurations are the same for local and remote enclosure options and also any output relay configuration. - 4.
 Run a five-conductor, shielded cable from the local enclosure to the remote enclosure.
-Use Table 2-1 to determine which wire gauge to use (wire between the local and remote enclosures according to Figure 2-6).
-It is recommended to include a 14AWG wire between the two enclosures connected to the grounding lugs and then to earth ground close to the control circuit housing, with the connection not to exceed 1 ohm. - 5.
+Use Table 2-1 to determine which wire gauge to use (wire between the local and remote enclosures).
+It is recommended to include a 14 AWG wire between the two enclosures connected to the grounding lugs and then to earth ground close to the control circuit housing, with the connection not to exceed 1 ohm. - 5.
 When connecting the relay wiring, do so with complete understanding of what the process requires of the instrument.
 The instrument has dual SPDT or single DPDT relay output contacts dependent on the jumper configuration for each alarm switch point.
-For the relay terminals and logic, refer to Figure 2-6.
-Also refer to Table 3-5 and Table 3-6 in Chapter 3 Operation.
+For the relay terminals and logic, refer to Figure 10.
+Also refer to Table 3-5 and Table 3-6 in Section 3 Operation.
 Relay contacts are shown with the relays de-energized.
 Wire in accordance with the system requirements.